dbissell6/DFIR/Explorations+Reflections/Explorations+Reflections5.md

 ## Fell down malware analysis rabbit hole dynamic analysis, anti-anti-debugging

 There was a series of sherlocks that contained some ransomware that needed to be understood.
 Im not sure exactly what happened but something in me changed during this.
+The challenges were categorized as hard and insane difficulties.
+I struggled to get through them and revisited them for the next month trying to find ways to ease my previous pains.
+During this time something clicked.
+I find it odd becasue of how much i hated the idea of pwn and reversing when i made the inital choice of the path to go down.
+I am interested to see how i do with these categories during the next pico.

-## Since this time last year(compare to what i wrote about this time last year)
+## Since this time last year

 This whole DFIR journey started a year ago.
 I was competing in CTFs still struggling with easy questions and decided i need to focus on one of the 5 categories
 (web,pwn,reversing,cryptography,forensics).
-Early on was a struggle.
+Specific early struggles.

 I was able to open up pcaps and logs with wireshark or event viewer but quickly realized it wasnt practical to manually read through these.
-I developed simple python tools to parse the data. a couple months after i found out about tools like chainsaw and zeek.
+I developed simple python tools to parse the data and look for suspect strings. a couple months after i found out about tools like chainsaw and zeek.
 While I dont use the python tools as much i do feel it was proably valuable to go that route and make them.

 Another thing i listed as struggling with in the first year was understanding windows languages.
-In that complaint I can see the see of my love of dynamic analysis, who cares what it says, what does it do?
+I hated deobfuscating vbs scripts and still do.
+In that complaint I can see the seed of my love of dynamic analysis, who cares what it says, what does it do?

 The final problem I wrote in that inital stretch was getting volatility to work.
-Since then I have noticed a steady improvment in the tool with each version that has been released.
+Since then I have noticed a steady improvement in the tool with each version that has been released.
+Ease of loading dumps, increase of plugins and developing a framework to guide me has made memory dumps one of my favorite pieces of evidence to analyze.

+## GPT

+Its hard to imagine what the journey looks like without the navigator.

 ## Short commings?
 Successess?
 Desires?
 Goals?
 Predictions?

+I beleive the Blue Book has been a success.
+Both in the utility it provides as a reference and the way it forced me to orgaize these concepts mentally to create it.

+I got my first bloods on a site.
+After a couple weeks grinding on Cyberdefenders i decided to try and got one.
+I was so juiced.
+I said something changed in me when i did the malware analysis anti-anti-debugging, this was an instance of that too.
+I explained earlier how each CTF it felt nice to finish harder and harder challenges.
+This was like that * 10000.
+It was a validation the work was paying off

+During the next week I started to get doubts.
+Was it a fluke?
+Getting blood that week for the second time in a row helped to solidy some things internally.
+I was really close the 3rd week, felt some disapointement but no doubt.
+After that HTB dropped sherlocks and havent been back to cyberdefender since.

+The bloods felt good but they were on cyberdefenders, I think there are more and better players on HTB.
+I anticipate i will get that same rush again if I get a blood on HTB.

+I need a better way to parse these sherlocks aws cloudtrail logs.
+I feel like I did with pcaps and evtx, at least i had wireshark for pcaps tho.
+I um under the impression that i could set up an ELK stack, but part of me whats to start with a python program.